braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

 List all data structures or sources used in the software.
 For each, provide:

 -  Type: Type of data structure (e.g., list, set, dictionary).
+Dictionaries, Arrays **COME UP WITH MORE IDEAS**
 -  Usage: Describe where and how it is used.
 -  Functions: List functions that utilize this structure.